All Episodes

 Local residents and officials watch it with reactions that range from disappointment to disgust.

-Uh after Hugo devastated the counties around Charleston, local officials pleaded for emergency help, were told by agency officials, strapped for money and personnel to apply through the governor.
+After Hugo devastated the counties around Charleston, local officials pleaded for emergency help, were told by agency officials strapped for money and personnel to apply through the governor.

-It's a federal bureaucracy.
+It is, it's a federal bureaucracy.

-But don't fall for this notion that uh that that FEMA has always acted first, they're not a first responder anyway, but the idea that FEMA has been a well-oiled machine up until Mike Brown and George Bush got hold of it.
+They're not a first responder anyway, but the idea that FEMA has been a well-oiled machine up until Mike Brown and George Bush got hold of it.

-And don't forget, don't forget that it was the Democrats who wanted FEMA to be part of homeland security in the first place.
+And don't forget, don't forget that it was the Democrats who wanted FEMA to be part of Homeland Security in the first place.

-I'm glad you called.
+Linda in Salina, Alabama, I'm glad you called.

 Welcome to the program.